To install MRtrix3, you will need the following:

 Run the program ‘MinGW-w64 Win64 Shell’ from the start menu.

-Update the system packages, as per the instructions:
+Update the system packages:

 Install MRtrix3 dependencies¶